petekaik/LG-WebOS-webcam-app/documentation/development-log.md

 - Create visual keyboard navigation for input fields
 - Add advanced features like motion detection alerts
 - Consider adding grouping capability for organizing multiple webcams

+## 27 April 2025

+### Key Decisions
+- **Debug Mode Implementation**: Added a debug mode setting to the app to enhance troubleshooting capabilities.

+### Implementation Details
+- Added a `debugMode` property to the default settings, defaulting to `false`.
+- Updated the `logMessage` function to conditionally display debug messages in the UI log box only when `debugMode` is enabled.
+- Styled debug messages with a teal color and extended their visibility duration.
+- Included a checkbox in the settings UI to toggle debug mode on and off.
+- Ensured the debug mode state is saved and loaded with other settings.

+### Testing Results
+- Verified that debug messages appear in the UI log box when `debugMode` is enabled.
+- Confirmed that debug messages are hidden when `debugMode` is disabled.
+- Tested the persistence of the debug mode setting across app sessions.

+### Next Steps
+- Monitor user feedback on the debug mode functionality.
+- Consider adding more granular logging levels for advanced debugging.